neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 This write-up details some of my learning about shellcode.
 This means it gets pretty long and side-tracked from time to time.
 The final shellcode performs `cat` on the file `flag.txt` on the server.
 You can just skip to the end and see what I did if you already know your shellcode.
 Or you can get a shell on the server by looking at my `/bin/ls` example and changing the `ls` to `sh`.
 If you want the quickest route to the flag, you can find existing shellcode solutions on-line and just use them.
-I tested one from http://shell-storm.org/shellcode/ (Linux/x86 - execve(/bin/bash. [/bin/sh, -p]NULL) - 33 bytes).
+I tested one from http://shell-storm.org/shellcode/ (I tried Linux/x86 - execve(/bin/bash. [/bin/sh, -p]NULL) - 33 bytes and it worked well). **Warning**: Malwarebytes doesn't like this site, but I think it's ok - lots of h4x0r's use it
 **Note:** If you use `/bin/sh` against a server, you need to force the server to wait after executing your command, or it will return without you being able to use the shell.
 To do this, your command line should be:
-`(python -c "print('&lt;your shellcode here&gt;')" ; cat) | nc ctf.hackucf.org 10103`
+`(python -c "print('<your shellcode here>')" ; cat) | nc ctf.hackucf.org 10103`

 This challenge requires some shellcode to solve.
 Running it on the server returns:
 ```